Large deviations of convex hulls of planar random walks and Brownian motions: Proofs of the main results

-It remains to use the following well-known inequality, which is even referred to as geometric ``folklore'': it holds $V(h) \ge \frac12 P(h)$ for any $h \in C[0,1]$ of bounded variation, see Corollary~\ref{cor:length of curve} of Appendix.
-Since the function $\ubar I$ strictly increases on $[|\mu|, r_{max})$ so does its largest convex minorant $\conv \ubar I$.
-These two facts imply that
+Now use the following well-known inequality (see Corollary~\ref{cor:length of curve} in the Appendix), which is even referred to as geometric ``folklore'': $\Var(h) \ge \frac12 P(h)$ for any $h \in C_0[0,1]$ of bounded variation.
+Since the function $\ubar I$ increases on $[|\mu|, r_{max}]$, so does its largest convex minorant $\conv \ubar I$.
+With the above, from \eqref{eq: I_C >=} we get: for $x \ge |\mu|$,